OkungbowaGodspower/simple_shell/README.md

 The shell handles logical operators "&&" and "||" to conditionally execute commands based on the previous command's success or failure.

+The shell redirects input away from the keyboard and redirects output to a file or device other than the terminal.